Our top pick for

 Find out more about how you can short Wolverine World Wide stock.

-While Wolverine World Wide's payout ratio might seem fairly standard, it's worth remembering that Wolverine World Wide may be investing much of the rest of its net profits in future growth.
+While Wolverine World Wide's payout ratio might seem low, this can signify that Wolverine World Wide is investing more in its future growth.

 Wolverine World Wide's shares were split on a 2:1 basis on 3 November 2013.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Wolverine World Wide shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Wolverine World Wide shares which in turn could have impacted Wolverine World Wide's share price.